hynekcer/django-salesforce/docs/migrations.rst

 The combination of ``--sf-interactive --noinput`` means that all question "Run this command?" are answered "Y(es)" and all questions "Stop after this error?" are answered "c(ontinue)".
+(The option '--noinput' is currently ignored but can be easily enabled by changin one

 Reference